kthrog/VaxStats/protocolReport/policies/depositPolicy.md

 | --- | --- | --- |
 | Adams | 1200 | 80.0 |
 | Clark | 99 | 55.6 |

+## Data Quality Tiers

+**1. Level 1 Data** (e.g. most Idaho and Oregon vaccination datasets)
+- At least some data is publicly available in a human readable format
+- However, this data is not in a machine readable format, may have been normalized or transformed and is no longer raw data, and/or may not have sufficient descriptions or metadata to make it easily understandable.

+_VaxStats Policy on Level 1 Data:_ Not Accepted -- unless curation has been applied to bring data up to at least level 2.

+**2. Level 2 Data**
+- Data is machine readable, human readable.
+- Data contains some metadata and descriptions -- at least all required metadata fields are complete.
+- However, this data may not have complete metadata, and may be lacking in complete provenance information.
+It may also be harder to contextualize, and may be missing data dictionaries or other supporting documentation.
+_VaxStats Policy on Level 2 Data:_ Accepted -- but may be subject to further curation to improve findability and reuse.

+**3. Level 3 Data** (e.g., most Washington vaccination datasets)
+- Data is machine readable, human readable.
+- Dataset comes with extensive provenance / administrative metadata: all required and recommended metadata fields are complete.
+- Data is available in multiple accessible formats.
+- Datasets have data-dictionaries and detailed column descriptions.
+_VaxStats Policy on Level 3 Data:_ Accepted.

 ## Converting Documents to Machine-Readable Formats
 If you need to convert data housed in PDF to CSV (or some other machine-readable format), [Tabula](https://github.com/tabulapdf/tabula), which is open-source, may be useful.